ZCG-coder/Steppable/README.md

 ## How does it work?
 We found that there is no simpler method of writing a step-by-step solver than imitating how a human solves it.
 So we wrote a parser that converts the input into a tree, and then we wrote a calculator that solves the tree step by step.
-Finally, the reporter shows the steps and resu lts to the user in a human-readable format.
+Finally, the reporter shows the steps and results to the user in a human-readable format.

-Currenly, only the calculator and the reporter is implemented, with very limited functionality.
+Currently, only the calculator and the reporter is implemented, with very limited functionality.
 Here is a list of what we are planning to implement next (and in the near future):
 - [ ] Parser
 - [ ] Calculator and reporter (all the major functions)
     - [x] Comparison of integers and decimal
     - [x] Addition of integers and decimals
     - [x] Subtraction of integers and decimals
-    - [ ] Multiplication of integers and decimals
+    - [x] Multiplication of integers and decimals
     - [ ] Division of integers and decimals
     - [ ] Addition of fractions
     - [ ] Subtraction of fractions